This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 When deciding what contraception to use after birth, how soon you can take it plays a big part in the decision.

-If you’re not breastfeeding, you can take the combined pill 3 weeks after giving birth.
-However, if you are breastfeeding, you must wait at least 6 weeks after giving birth.
+If you’re not breastfeeding, you can take the combined pill 3 weeks after giving birth however, you will need to check with your doctor.
+If you are breastfeeding, you must wait at least 6 weeks after giving birth to take this medicine.
 If in doubt, consult your midwife or doctor.

-If you have just had an abortion or miscarriage, you can start taking ‘the pill’ immediately, as you can ovulate as soon as 8 days after.
-You should start taking ‘the pill’ within 5 days of an abortion or miscarriage for it to be effective straight away.
-Otherwise, you will need to use a barrier contraceptive.
+If you have just had an abortion or miscarriage, you can start taking it immediately.
+If you take it within 5 days of an abortion or miscarriage, it will be effective straight away.
+Otherwise, you will need to use additional forms of birth control (like condoms) until you have taken an active tablet for 7 days in a row.

 What do I do if I miss a pill?

-Taking a pill slightly late shouldn’t affect your contraception.
-However, frequently missing tablets can alter the effectiveness of the pill.
-It's important to use additional contraception if you have missed two or more tablets in your blister pack, and you may need to seek emergency contraception if you have had sex.
+If you are more than 24 hours late (or 12 hours for certain COCPs), or if you frequently miss tablets, this medicine will be less effective at preventing pregnancy.
+It's important to use additional contraception if you have missed two or more tablets in your blister pack.
+You may need to seek emergency contraception if you have had sex during this time.

-Advice for missing a pill is different for each type of pill, so ensure you read the patient information leaflet thoroughly.
+Advice for missing a pill is different for each type of pill, and in which week in your pack this occurred, so ensure you read the patient information leaflet thoroughly.

 Use our interactive tool below on what to do if you miss one or multiple pills in one month (menstrual cycle).
 Simply click to begin.